Environmental Assessment Act Review

 Expedited environmental assessments

-The EAO released a discussion paper and began engaging in March 2026 on a proposed expedited environmental assessment process.
-The Infrastructure Projects Act requires an expedited process for projects designated as provincially significant or in the public interest.
+The EAO released a discussion paper and began engaging in March 2026 on a proposed expedited environmental assessment process for projects under the Infrastructure Projects Act, designated as provincially significant or in the public interest.
 Input on the expedited process will also inform the review of the Environmental Assessment Act more broadly.

-Engagement with First Nations, local governments, industry, the public and other participants in environmental assessments is expected to take place throughout spring 2026.
-Opportunities for input include a survey for members of the public, dedicated engagement sessions and one-on-one meetings, and written submissions.
+The EAO engaged with First Nations, local governments, industry, the public and other participants in environmental assessments to get their input on the preliminary proposed process in spring 2026.
+Opportunities for input to date have included a survey for members of the public, dedicated engagement sessions, one-on-one meetings and written submissions.

 Dispute Resolution

-See the EAO’s dispute resolution web page for additional background, and a summary of dispute resolution processes carried out to date.
+See the EAO’s dispute resolution web page for additional information on the engagement process on amendments to the act.

 Upcoming areas of focus – to address in the medium term (2026-2027)